nulltea/blind_zkSNARKs/proof-of-decryption/README.md

-### How to set up and run the tests/benchmarks
+### How to compile and run the tests/benchmarks
 You are familiar with Visual Studio Code; tasks are already configured in `.vscode` for building, debugging, and cleaning the project.
-If youare
+Otherwise, you can run `make all`.
+This command also runs the code in the `video` folder and generates the executable binary.